-The vendor’s flagship product, Cyberquery, is an ad hoc query and reporting platform that delivers operational insights to front-line workers.
-The company’s native-level database connectors and metadata layer abstract transactional tables, simplifying data access and optimizing response times when querying large data sets.
+The vendor’s flagship product, Cyberquery, is a flexible ad hoc query and reporting solution that delivers operational insights to front-line workers.
+The company’s native database connectors and metadata layer abstract transactional tables, simplifying data access and optimizing response times when querying large data sets.
 Any type of user can learn to use the tool, however it is ideal for power users who want to query operational data in an iterative, visual fashion to create operational reports for front-line workers.
 Cyberquery uses its own structured query language as part of the back end, permitting customer or partner developers to extend the product’s capabilities.